Fabioepb/dorg-app/README.md

 The only environment variable needed to run this project locally is

--- VITE_ETHERSCAN_API_KEY
+- VITE_ETHERSCAN_API_KEY

-Which should be supplied in a standard .env file with an API key from etherscan.
+Which should be supplied in a standard `.env` file with an API key from etherscan.

 ## 📱 Usage Guide